Adult sexual assault

 - In the primary care setting sexual assault presentations may be from a historical or recent incident.

-- Always ask the patient whether they want to involve the local Police Service or Sexual Assault Response Team.
+- Always ask the client whether they want to involve the local Police Service or Sexual Assault Response Team.

 - The following guideline is to help the clinician provide safe and comprehensive care to a person who has been sexually assaulted and may or may not want to make a complaint to the police at the time of the consultation.